positively-charged/bcc/doc/details.md

 <h4>Nullable references</h4>

 The _null reference_ is an invalid reference.
 A <em>nullable reference</em> is a reference that can either be a valid reference or the null reference.
 Nullable references can only be assigned to variables of nullable reference type.
-A nullable reference type is marked with a question mark:
+A nullable reference type is marked with a question mark (`?`) instead of an ampersand (`&`):

 ```
 script "Main" open {